 Take on side jobs from my employment as a freelancer.
 I haven’t been at the same job for twenty some odd years.
 My 401k hasn’t been building since I was 18 like it has been with my older counterparts who will be retiring in the next five to 15 years.
 I’m not my step father who was lucky enough to retire 24 years before he died because he had a pension plan after being with a company for 35 years.
 I’ve been through job changes of my own decision and lay offs based on company decisions.
 Younger employees of today are not the same as they were back in the 80’s.
 That’s really when all that changed.
 Employees needed jobs, and employers knew that.
 But, I don’t feel a lot of the larger corporations value employees like they did back in the 50’s, 60’s and 70’s.

-Right now, my money is going to my teen daughter.
-She got braces this past year.
-She’ll be getting a car next year.
-She goes on to college in three years.
-Thankfully her father works at a University, so her education will be free.
-We’ll only have to pay her dorm fees, meal plan and books.
+Right now, my money is going to my teenager.
+He got braces this past year.
+He’ll be getting a car next year.
+He goes on to college in three years.
+Thankfully his father works at a University, so his education will be free.
+We’ll only have to pay his dorm fees, meal plan and books.
 And I’m NOT complaining about that.
 I had a child knowing full well the costs :).
-But, even with all that, I’m still trying to put something away.
+But, even with all that, I’m still trying to put something away in saving for retirement.
 And it is quite possible that I may never be able to FULLY retire.
 But, if I’m able to successfully run my business and become established as an author now, I should have enough passive income coming in that will allow me to pick what I want to do when I’m older on a part time basis instead of pulling in the old 9 – 5.